QMCPACK/qmcpack/docs/developing.rst

 ~~~~~

 * Do not mix functional changes with non-functional ones.
 Mixing them dramatically increases the review challenge of non-functional
   changes.
-If non-functional changes touching many files, make sure upstream them before the functional changes using orthogonal PRs
+If non-functional changes touch many files, make sure to upstream them before the functional changes using orthogonal PRs
   if possible or dependent PRs.
 * Do not mix bug fixes with feature development.
-If a bug got surfaced during feature development, make a fix directly to the
+If a bug was surfaced during feature development, make a PR including the fix to the develop branch.
-  develop branch.
 * Do not delay potential early mergeable changes until the full completion of a feature.
-We are happy to merge code the has not been
+We are happy to merge code that has not been
   fully polished and for the polishing to occur in subsequent PRs.
-It is not necessary and harder to adjust if they end up
+It is not necessary and they are harder to adjust if they end up
   conflicting with the rest of the code, plus you will be able to get suggestions in a more time timely manner.

 As much as possible, try to avoid the "Don't"s.
 Aim for something that would take a reviewer no more than an hour to read,